 Tyvaso in clinical trials

-Treatment also significantly lowered the levels of a marker of heart strain, called NT-proBNP, reduced the occurrence of exacerbations (episodes of sudden disease worsening), and prevented lung function decline.
+Results showed Tyvaso-treated patients had a significantly higher 6MWD than those given placebo.
+Treatment also significantly lowered the levels of a marker of heart strain, called NT-proBNP; reduced the occurrence of exacerbations (episodes of sudden disease worsening); and prevented lung function decline.

-This trial is due to conclude in April 2024, and six clinic visits will be required of enrolled patients.
+This trial is due to conclude in June 2024, and six clinic visits will be required of enrolled patients.

 The FDA approved the Dreamboat inhalation device (developed by MannKind), a portable and easy-to-use device for dry powder treatments including Tyvaso DPI, in 2014.